Ray-Tracing-Systems/HydraCamPluginExample/README.md

   </render_settings>
 ```

+There are several essential attributes of camera for your plugin.
+* cpu_plugin = "2" mean some implementation inside your DLL.
+"0" means plugin is disabled and will not be loaded at all.
+* cpu_plugin_dll = "/home/.../libhydra_cam_plugin.so" is path to your DLL
+* integrator_iters = "16" which mean hydra will trace several paths per single ray.
+Please use 2,4,8,16, ... to enable possible optimizations in future.

+Next, there are several essentian nodes:
+* (position, look_at, up) which set transform from camera space to world space (this transform is done on GPU)
+* optical_system node which set your optical system data.
+* Pleas note that in current implementation you can also use 'semi_diameter' attribute instead of 'aperture_radius'

 Here is the example of XML node for camera settings:
 ```XML
 <camera id="0" name="my camera" type="uvn" integrator_iters="16" cpu_plugin="2"  cpu_plugin_dll="/home/.../libhydra_cam_plugin.so">